 I’ve heard in the south that the crops are so large that the fruits often drop to the forest floor before the birds can devour them, and you can collect substantial harvests on the ground.

 Wild black cherry bark is made into a herbal cough syrup, but it can be tricky to process it correctly.
 If the bark isn’t dried immediately after harvest, some of the compounds ferment and change to toxic forms.
-While I forage the wild fruits, I still buy the black cherry cough syrup when I need it because I worry I won’t process it correctly.
+While I forage the wild fruits, I still buy the black cherry cough syrup when need because I worry I won’t process it correctly.

 Blueberry (Vaccinium sect.
 Cyanococcus sp.)